New Jersey (888) 755-4657 | Georgia (470) 888-1650 | Indiana (317) 960-3400 | North Carolina (704) 461-3400

 Table of Contents

-Many therapies listed below overlap regarding the subjects they address or skills they teach children on the spectrum.
+Many of the autism therapies listed below overlap regarding the subjects they address or skills they teach children on the spectrum.
 That’s okay.

-One child might learn about personal hygiene more effectively through occupational rather than ABA.
-The crucial element is that both children have a form of therapy that meets their needs and is available to them.
+One child might learn about personal hygiene more effectively through occupational rather than ABA therapy.
+The crucial element is that both children have a treatment that meets their needs and is available.

 Occupational Therapy